farukozgu/zentro-SaaS/README.md

 # Zentro — Modern Task Management SaaS
-A clean, responsive, and smooth task management web application built with **React**, **TypeScript**, **Tailwind CSS**, and **Framer Motion**.
+A clean, responsive, and smooth task management web application built with React, TypeScript, Tailwind CSS, and Framer Motion.
 Zentro helps you organize your tasks, track progress, and stay productive with beautiful design and seamless user experience.
+Built as a minimal SaaS-style project showcasing modern UI patterns, analytics, and a polished dashboard experience.

 ---